kachick/dotfiles/README.md

 Using flake style is disabled in NixOS by default and [you should inject git command to use flakes](https://www.reddit.com/r/NixOS/comments/18jyd0r/cleanest_way_to_run_git_commands_on_fresh_nixos/).

-**NOTICE: This command might drop all existing users except which defined in configurations.**
+**NOTICE: This command might drop all existing users except those defined in the configurations.**

 ```bash
 nix --extra-experimental-features 'nix-command flakes' shell 'github:NixOS/nixpkgs/nixos-25.11#gitMinimal' \